 achieve for them the best result possible.
 He also gives back to the community by volunteering his time to assist pro-per litigants as part of the California Fourth Appellate District, Division One, self-help workshop.
 He serves on the San Diego Appellate Inn of Court, San Diego Family Law Bar, and San Diego County Bar.

 Mr. Temko was admitted to the California State Bar in January 2013.
 He is a graduate of California Western School of Law where he received honorable recognition for outstanding achievement in legal writing.
 Mr. Temko grew up in San Diego.
 Thereafter, he earned his Bachelor of Arts from the University of Colorado, with a major in Psychology.
 Upon return to California, Mr. Temko received a California Real Estate Salesperson License in 2007.
 Following his real estate career, Mr. Temko returned to school to study law.
-Mr. Temko interned with the San Diego County Public Defender Office and the Office of Country Counsel while he attended school.
+Mr. Temko interned with the San Diego County Public Defenders Office and the Office of Country Counsel while he attended school.
 He received his Juris Doctorate in 2012.
 The following year, the California Western Law Review published an article authored by Mr. Temko.

 When away from work, Mr. Temko enjoys spending time with his family, exercising, exercising, snowboarding, and going to the beach.